National Health Service Reorganisation Act 1973: Background

-The Act also established the posts of Health Service Commissioner for England and Wales.
-Separate legislation was passed establishing the post in Scotland.
+Effects

+The Act ended the 1948 tripartite system of separate provision of hospital services under regional hospital boards, hospital management committees and boards of governors; family practitioner services under executive councils; and community health services (including health visiting, maternity services, vaccination and ambulance services) under local authorities.
+These organisations were replaced by one unitary structure of 90 area health authorities (AHAs) answering to 14 regional health authorities (RHAs) and, ultimately, to the Secretary of State for Social Services.
+AHAs were matched to local authority boundaries.
+Each AHA district centred on a district general hospital, with some AHAs multi-district and some single district.
+Responsibility for public health was also taken from local authorities and given to the secretary of state, who also took on responsibility for school health.
+In effect, there was also a third lower administrative tier as the work of hospital management was done at district general hospital level.

+The 1973 Act also established several committees.
+Joint consultative committees were established to advise AHAs and local authorities on the performance of their duties under the Act.
+The Act also required AHAs to establish family practitioner committees responsible for general medical services (as well as dental, pharmaceutical and ophthalmic services).
+Community health councils were established to give patients a voice into the system.

+A Health Service Ombudsman was established with powers to investigate NHS bodies for England and Wales (the Health Service Commissioner for Scotland was established under the 1972 Act for Scotland).
 The provisions of the Act relating to the Health Service Commissioners have largely been replaced by the Health Service Commissioners Act 1993.

 The National Health Service had been excluded from the remit of the Parliamentary Commissioner for Administration when the Parliamentary Commissioner Act 1967 became law.
 The impetus for the establishment of a Health Ombudsman arose from growing dissatisfaction with the quality of service in the NHS through the 1960s.
 This was encapsulated by scandals about the care provided to the elderly and mentally ill at Ely Hospital in Cardiff, Farleigh Hospital in Bristol and Whittingham Hospital near Preston.
 Hospitals were free to determine their own complaints procedures for the investigation of complaints, subject only to guidance by the Ministry of Health.
 The Davies Report, published in 1973, criticised the complaints system then in place.
 The Government announced in 1972 that it intended to establish a Health Service Ombudsman and that this was to be at the apex of the NHS complaints system.

-Provisions establishing the posts were not extensively discussed in debate in the House of Commons, indicating the consensus around their establishment.
+The provisions establishing the ombudsman posts were not extensively debated in the House of Commons, indicating the consensus around their establishment.
 The Act was introduced by a Conservative administration which had been in power since 1970.
 The Labour party returned to power in 1974 and implemented the planned reorganization of the health service.

+The incoming Labour government of 1974 published a paper on Democracy in the NHS in May that added local government representatives to the new RHAs and increased their proportion on each AHA to a third.